 STRONGER Program

-The STRONGER program offers undergraduate students an immersive 12-week summer internship at the UF Health Cancer Center.
-Interns will develop their skills as young scientists and explore their interest in cancer research, while benefiting from the expertise of accomplished cancer investigators.
+The STRONGER program offers undergraduate students an immersive 12-week summer internship at the UF Health Cancer Institute Interns will develop their skills as young scientists and explore their interest in cancer research, while benefiting from the expertise of accomplished cancer investigators.

 Three people pose for a photo in front of their research poster.